trxcllnt/xgboost/jvm-packages/README.md

 ```

 Spark assumes that the dataset is 1-based indexed.
 However, when you do prediction with other bindings of XGBoost (e.g. Python API of XGBoost), XGBoost assumes that the dataset is 0-based indexed.
 It creates a pitfall for the users who train model with Spark but predict with the dataset in the same format in other bindings of XGBoost.

+## NOTE on Python

+There is a Python library for XGBoost4J-Spark under `xgboost4j-spark/src/main/resources`.
+You may take the xgboost4j-spark jar file as a Python library and develop your code based on it.
+This solution comes from [here](https://github.com/dmlc/xgboost/pull/4656).

+This library supports Python 3.6 and 3.7.
+[NumPy](https://numpy.org/) is required.